 Peter’s a data scientist with experience at companies like Microsoft and The Walt Disney Company.
 Now, he’s built his own startup, Mozart Data.
 They provide an out-of-the-box modern data stack that empowers anyone to easily consolidate, organize, and prepare their data for analysis.

 Launched in 2020, Peter and his team have already secured over $19M in funding.

 Finally, I sat down with Valerio Magliulo, who went through Y Combinator in 2021.

 A former product manager at both Google and Facebook he’s now gone on to found Abatable, which helps companies navigate the complexity of the voluntary carbon markets and build a credible and rigorous path to net zero.

-All three of these entrepreneurs attribute part of their success to the experiences they had at their respective startup accelerator programs.
+All four of these entrepreneurs attribute part of their success to the experiences they had at their respective startup accelerator programs.

 And, fortunately, they were more than happy to take half an hour out of their busy schedule to share those experiences with our community.

 - Why Should You Apply for a Startup Accelerator?

 - How Long Does it Take to be Accepted by A Startup Accelerator?

 - What Does a Typical Week Look Like at a Startup Accelerator?